jumpsuit/jumpstate/README.md

   },
 })

-// This is an async action.
-// It's even tracked in the state history :) eg. {type: 'asyncIncrement', payload: ...}
-Effect('asyncIncrement', () => {
+// You can create asynchronous actions like this: const asyncIncrement = Effect('asyncIncrement', (time = 1000) => {
-  setTimeout(() => CounterState.increment(), 1000)
+  setTimeout(() => Actions.increment(), time)
 })

-// This is a generic side-effect.
+// You can call it with the return function asyncIncrement()
+// Or even via the global actions list Actions.asyncIncrement()

+// You can even create generic side-effects (like sagas, but 10x easier)
-// You can monitor your state for any actions or state, and respond however you want.
+// You can monitor your state for any action or state condition, and then respond however you want.
 Effect((action, getState) => {
   // Like never letting the count equal 10!
-Muahahaha if (getState().CounterState.count === 10) {
+Muahahaha!!! if (getState().counter.count === 10) {
     Math.random() > .5 ?
-CounterState.increment() : CounterState.decrement()
+Actions.increment() : Actions.decrement()
   }
 })

+// You can setup your redux however you like... const reducers = {
+  counter: Counter
+}

 // To wire it up, create a new middleware instance from jumpstate const JumpstateMiddleware = CreateJumpstateMiddleware()

-// Then setup your redux however you like const reducers = {
-  counter: CounterState
-}

-// As long as you apply the jumpstate middleware to your store const store = createStore( combineReducers(reducers) applyMiddware(JumpstateMiddleware)
+// As long as you apply the jumpstate middleware to your store, you're good to go! const store = createStore( combineReducers(reducers) applyMiddware(JumpstateMiddleware)